 When I took on my first Facebook ad design project, I thought, No problem—I’ve got YouTube, Google, and Pinterest to back me up.
 But as I searched, I realized there was hardly anything on the specifics of creating high-converting ad designs, and I felt instant regret for saying yes.

-Cue the thoughts… Is everyone
+Cue the thoughts… Is everyone just winging it?
+(Yep.)

 Soon enough, it all came together, and suddenly, I was booked up, no website or social media needed.
 Agencies were reaching out to me.